remibert/pycameresp/README.md

-Pycameresp is originally designed to be a completely standalone motion detector on ESP32-CAM, but all servers and other functionality also work on generic Esp32 and Pico PI, Pico PI W.
+Pycameresp is originally designed to be a completely standalone motion detector on ESP32-CAM, but all servers and other functionality also work on generic Esp32 and Pico PI W.

 ---
-The following features are available on all Esp32 and Pico Pi :
+The following features are available on all Esp32 and Pico Pi W :

  - WiFi network management with configuration via web interface.
  - Automatic Wifi connection and reconnection in case of deconnection.